carlosajove/LLMiri/README.md

 ### 2. HL Control

-The `hl_control` (High-Level Control) module is responsible for interpreting high-level commands, typically derived from natural language.
-This module bridges the gap between the LLM and the lower-level control mechanisms.
+The `hl_control` module is responsible for interpreting high-level commands, typically derived from natural language.
+This module bridges the gap between the LLM responses and the lower-level control mechanisms.

 [More about the HL Control module](hl_control/README.md)